Synthetic Control Inference for Staggered Adoption: Estimating the Effects of Board Gender Diversity Policies

-Our goal is to study the long term societal effects of board gender equality policies, similar to \cite{Bertrand2018}, and expand to settings involving all European countries that announced such a policy.
-While many papers study the effect of these policies in specific countries, very few study across countries.
+Our goal is to study the long term societal effects of board gender equality policies, similar to \citet{Bertrand2018}, and expand to settings involving all European countries that announced such a policy.
+While many papers focus on specific countries, very few study across countries.

-There are three channels a quota policy can bring long term benefits.
-First, a quota may lead firms to invest in a long term pipeline for female leadership, such as establishing mentorship opportunities.
-Second, the presence of female directors may motivate younger female employees to invest in career development, as they see the possibility of rising to the top.
-Third, diversity has a motivating role where a female in the management role can empower other junior female employees through mentoring and better work environment \citep{Dezso2012}.
-For example, because of her own experience, Sheryl Sandberg demanded pregnancy parking spots at Facebook, but such female oriented policies demanded by non-leadership level female employees may never be heard.
-All three channels suggest that in the long term, there will may be more female participating in the workplace, and many who may choose and make it to a leadership position.
+There are three channels a board gender policy can bring long term societal benefits.
+First, firms may invest in a pipeline for female leadership, such as mentorship programs.
+Second, the presence of female directors may encourage younger female employees to invest in career development by showing paths to top positions.
+Third, female leaders can empower junior employees through mentoring and creating a more supportive work environment; see \citet{Dezso2012}.
+For example, Sheryl Sandberg demanded pregnancy parking spots at Facebook, while such female-oriented policies may never be heard if demanded by non-leadership women.
+All three channels suggest that in the long term, there may be increased female participation in the workforce and a higher likelihood of women pursuing and attaining leadership positions.

-In the long term, if the supply of qualified female leaders increase, many of the short term consequences, such as the golden skirt phenomenon, no longer apply.
-However, not all critiques of the quota policy go away, and some may even hinder the realization of the above benefits.
-It could be the case that corporate board member represents only a small group, which is too small to make an impact in the society.
-Further, board members selected based on token, instead of merit, may be less able to foster change in the company \citep{Leszczynska2018}.
+In the long term, many short term consequences may diminish if the supply of qualified female leaders increases.
+However, some critiques remain and could limit the aforementioned benefits.
+For instance, boards may represent only a small segment of society, reducing broader impact, and board members selected based on token rather than merit may be less effective in driving company change, as shown by \citet{Leszczynska2018}.

-Therefore, it is an empirical question whether a quota policy can lead to long term gender equality benefits in the labor market.
+Therefore, it is an empirical question whether a board gender policy can lead to long term gender equality benefits in the labor market.